 If you expect to be taking beginning or advanced beginning (i.e. with one semester’s worth of instruction) during the summer, you should apply to CET Beijing and/or ICLP.
-The rest of the approved programs on the list cater to intermediate and advanced levels.
+The rest of the approved programmes on the list cater to intermediate and advanced levels.

 If you’ve studied Chinese through the Singapore school system, HBA, PiB, ICLP, and IUP are more suitable.
-You will most probably place into the 4th or 5th year level at these programs.
+You will most probably place into the 4th or 5th year level at these programmes.
 Further, at ICLP and IUP, you will have the opportunity to tailor individual tutorials to your specific interests and proficiency.

 For tips on how to request a letter of recommendation, click here.

-If you are intent on and able to attend a summer programme regardless of whether or not you receive the Scholarship, please go ahead and complete and submit your applications to summer programs as soon as possible, ahead of the individual deadlines.
+If you are intent on and able to attend a summer programme regardless of whether or not you receive the Scholarship, please go ahead and complete and submit your applications to summer programmes as soon as possible, ahead of the individual deadlines.

 If you will only be able to attend a summer programme on the condition that you receive the Scholarship, then in courteous consideration of your recommenders’ busy schedules, you ought to wait till you receive notification of decisions (early-mid Dec) before you definitively inform them of your need for a recommendation.
 At this juncture, to give them ample time (especially if you are applying to HBA, whose deadline is Jan 15, 2016), please make sure to contact your recommender at least several weeks before the programme deadline.

 In most cases, your recommendation letter will give the summer programme admission committees a good idea of your abilities and aptitudes.
 In some cases (e.g. for HBA) you will need to provide, in lieu of a transcript without letter grades, a separate, sealed recommendation from your academic adviser or the equivalent.
-And most for programs (e..g. for ICLP), you are welcome to submit high school grades if you believe that will give them a fuller picture.
-Please contact the individual summer programs directly to check.
+And most for programmes (e..g. for ICLP), you are welcome to submit high school grades if you believe that will give them a fuller picture.
+Please contact the individual summer programmes directly to check.